SlackBuffer/under-react/renderProps.md

     }
     ```

-    - The `children` prop doesn't have to be named in the list of "attributes" in the JSX element, it can be directly put inside the element
+    - The `children` prop doesn't have to be named in the list of "attributes" in the JSX element, it can be directly put inside the element (function as children)
 # Caveats
 # Be careful when using render props with [ ] `React.PureComponent`